 Continental Teams

 Continental teams form the third tier of the professional team hierarchy in road cycling and are the backbone of international racing.
-While UCI WorldTeams and ProTeams represent the global elite and the second division, most professionals start their careers or earn their first UCI ranking points in Continental teams.
+While UCI WorldTeams and ProTeams represent the global elite and the second division, most professionals start their careers or earn their first UCI points in Continental teams.
 They are closely linked to the Continental Circuits – the regional race series on the five continents.

 What Are Continental Teams?